 Dos and Don’ts of Self-Promotion

-Join the Sourcebooks romance publicists for tips on the things every author needs to do before their publication date, what to do while a book is in stores and after the initial boom slows down, and also, things authors should avoid.
+Join the Senior Publicist for Sourcebooks as she offers tips on the things every author needs to do before their publication date, what to do while a book is in stores and after the initial boom slows down, and also, things authors should avoid.

 The Soul of the Brand: Finding Your Vein of Gold